per2jensen/scrubexif/doc/DETAILS.md

 This means that the tests will attempt to run:

-docker run ... scrubexif:dev ...
+`docker run --read-only --security-opt no-new-privileges ... scrubexif:dev ...`

 If no such local image exists, the test will fail.